-The goal of NAS-Care is to empower ED nurses to be engaged leaders in the stroke code process.
-Part of this empowerment involves the nursing staff activating stroke codes, performing standing orders, and working in parallel to quickly and efficiently accomplish a common goal – to gather all information needed to make a tPA decision as quickly as possible.
+NAS-Care is a quality improvement Lone Star Stroke (LSS) study that aims to determine the effect of nursing-driven stroke protocols in telestroke hospitals.
+The goal of NAS-Care is to empower emergency department (ED) nurses to be engaged leaders in the stroke code process.
+Part of this empowerment involves the nursing staff activating stroke codes, performing standing orders, and working in parallel to quickly and efficiently accomplish a common goal – to gather all information needed to make a tP-A decision as quickly as possible.

 This ongoing study will engage up to 25 LSS partner institutions to collect up to 800 patient cases.
 During the intervention phase of this trial, we implement a specific protocol designed to empower bedside nurses to rapidly gather the data needed for a provider to make a decision regarding t-PA administration.
 Each case in this phase is mediated via the “NAS-Care Run Sheet,” a detailed reference that serves as a data collection tool and a workflow template during actual patient encounters.
 Each case in this study reflects a stroke code activation, and the primary outcome variables reflect time metrics related to these stroke codes.

 Door-To-Ready (DTR) is a unique time metric to telestroke clinical encounters and reflects the earliest time point at which all of the necessary data for a tele-specialist or ED Provider to make a decision regarding t-PA treatment has been collected.
 The NAS-Care hypothesis is that the implementation of this protocol will significantly improve the efficiency and quality of telestroke encounters, as demonstrated by a decrease in DTR.